geanders/weathermetrics/README.md

 As a second example, the `angeles` data set is used.

-To convert to degress Fahrenheit, use the `kelvin.to.fahrenheit` function:
+To convert to degrees Fahrenheit, use the `kelvin.to.fahrenheit` function:

 ``` r
 data(angeles)